jwdevos/free-esxi-backup/README.md

 # free-esxi-backup
 This script can be used for making manual backups of a single VM.
 It is intended to use on ESXi hosts that use the free license.
 This script was based on Florian Grehl's example in this blog: https://www.virten.net/2016/04/backup-solutions-for-free-esxi/.
 The script leverages ESXi snapshots and makes a thin provisioned copy to a specified destination datastore path.

 For automated, scheduled backups, [ghettoVCB](https://github.com/lamw/ghettoVCB) is highly recommended.
-This manual script just fills a void for me when I want to make a quick copy of a VM, for example before making certain changes.
+This manual script just fills a void for me when I want to make a quick backup of a VM.

 # How to use
 The script comes with the file bck_config.cfg.
 Set the datastore path for the backup destination in this config file.
 To view the help, run this: